noyqdave/accounting-ledger-service/docs/use-case-specifications.md

   1. User attempts to access documentation URL
   2. System returns HTTP 404 Not Found
 - **Postcondition**: Documentation is not accessible

-### Exception Flows
-- **System Unavailable**: If the application server is down, the documentation will not be accessible

 ---